Sustainability practices at

 Waste:

-• We separate our trash and encourage our guests to do the same.
+• We separate our waste and encourage our guests to do the same.
 Recyclable materials are taken to the town recycling center (Acopio de Monteverde).
+We provide monthly support with our staff to help organize and clean the local recycling center.

 We encourage our guests to explore outside of the lodge as well as in.
 Our concierge can arrange eye-opening tours of nearby attractions such as the Monteverde, Santa Elena, and Curi-Cancha reserves.
 The founders of the Monteverde Cloud Forest Reserve, for example, are the pioneers of Costa Rican conservation and ecotourism.
 They established the park in 1972 to protect a pristine tract of Central America’s cloud forests from logging and development.